Audio Protection & Error Recovery

 WebSocket State Management

-The client maintains detailed connection states:
+You can maintain detailed connection states:

 enum ClientStates {